danielamissah/steuererklaerung-buddy/README.md

 ## Disclaimer

 All calculations are based on official 2025 rates from the Bundesministerium der Finanzen, §32a EStG, and related tax legislation.
 This tool provides estimates for informational purposes only and does not constitute tax advice.
 Actual tax liability is determined by the Finanzamt.
 For complex situations (multiple employers, foreign income, significant investments, business assets), consult a qualified Steuerberater.
-You can find one at [www.bstbk.de](https://www.bstbk.de/de/steuerberatersuche).

 ---